aj_kotval

 The existing navigation structure was outdated, cluttered, and made it difficult to navigate to relevant pages and topics.
 Product pages also did not reflect the new features available.

-An example of an existing, outdated product page along with the navigation structure.
+An example of an outdated product page along with the navigation structure at that time.

 Collaborating with a technical writer, I also wrote sections of the product page that required information of a more technical nature.

-With the new design, users could now quickly scan and locate the section they needed and be on their way faster.
+With the new design, users could now quickly scan and locate the section they needed more efficiently.

 Impact